Tempate/Mus/README.md

 ### About the game

 Briefly, it's a four-player game played in pairs.
 It consists of four rounds: grande (big), chica (small), pares (pairs) and juego (game).
-Grande is about who has the highest hand; chica is about how has the smallest; pares is about who has the best pairs, and juego is about whose cards sum to the most.
-Each of them has different ways to punctuate the hands, and, being a card-game, the point is to bluff your way through and try to win hands you wouldn't win cards-up.
+Grande is about who has the highest hand; chica is about how has the smallest; pares is about who has the best pairs, and juego is about whose cards add up to the highest number.
+Each of them has different punctuation methods.
+The point is to bluff your way through and try to win hands you should't win.

 Betting occurs in all rounds; stones are taken from the pot until one of the teams reaches 40 (or 30) and wins.